 1.4.
 Keeping Up With Market Transformations

 Advertising in newspapers and social media is a different game.
-Just as adapting a traditional “car salesman” process to a modern business development workflow given a transformed buyer’s journey.
+Just like adapting a traditional “car salesman” process to a modern business development workflow given a transformed buyer’s journey.

 Being “up to speed” with the latest business, digital, economic and political trends isn’t easy.
 We may be following the industry journals, but groundbreaking innovations are deployed quietly, emerging globally once they get enough traction for scale.